Don't be so negative! Score-based Generative Modeling with Oracle-assisted Guidance: Introduction

-Modern highly expressive deep generative models are sufficiently parameterized and easy to optimize so that they can effectively be trained to result in the de facto non-parametric optimal maximum likelihood solution of placing a mixture of Dirac measures directly on the training data.
-Transformer-based \citep{vaswani2017attention} denoising diffusion process models \citep{sohl2015deep, ho2020denoising} are one-such model class.
-Such models must be either trained on tremendously large amounts of data \citep{rombach2022high} or otherwise ``de-tuned'' (smaller architecture, fewer integration steps, etc.) to ensure that they generalize rather than memorize \citep{zhang2021understanding, arpit2017closer}.
-In this paper we are agnostic to this point and assume that we are operating in a realistic modeling regime where the model generalizes.
-Our work can be seen as a way to control the specific kind of generalization that the model exhibits.

-We focus specifically on diffusion models, which present several possible ways to solve this problem.
-While there are a multitude of options that could be considered for this problem, we only report one in this work.
-We mention but don't formally report these explorations in \cref{app:alternative-approaches} to combat the positive-results-only bias in our literature that leads to wasted duplicated research time and effort.
+Minimizing $\epsilon$ directly i.e., restricting the generative model to only place mass on the positive support region indicated by the oracle, is the most natural approach to combat this problem.
+Working towards this goal includes a body of work on amortized rejection sampling \citep{warrington2020coping,naderiparizi2022amortized} and the body of related work on generative adversarial networks (GANs) \citep{goodfellow2014generative}.
+Of course in the GAN setting, the discriminator (which can be used in a rejection sampling loop for improved performance \citep{azadi2018discriminator, che2020your}) is learned rather than being a fixed, pre-defined oracle as in the case we consider.

-What we discovered, and report in this work, is a \textit{simple rule for classifier guidance} that has been seemingly, to the best of our knowledge, surprisingly overlooked.
-Drawing inspiration from results in the very recent work on discriminator guidance in diffusion processes \citep{kim2022refining} (the marriage of diffusion processes with GAN discriminator losses), we establish a new methodology for classifier guidance that learns and uses a sequence of differentiable classifiers fit to synthetic samples labelled by the oracle drawn from a sequence of classifier guided diffusion models.
-The resulting sequence of multiply classifier guided diffusion models (or the end of a sequence of distilled models; details to follow) monotonically decreases the rejection rate while empirically maintaining a competitive probability mass assigned to validation samples.
-The key insight and technical contribution boils down to a carefully choosing the ratio of ``good'' and ``bad'' synthetic samples to use when training each of the sequence of guidance classifiers.
+We focus specifically on learning with constraints in score-based models.
+What we reveal in this study is a \textit{necessary condition}, essential for the accurate functioning of classifier guidance in this problem domain, which, to the best of our knowledge, has been surprisingly overlooked until now.
+Following recent findings on discriminator guidance in diffusion processes \citep{kim2022refining}, we introduce a new methodology for classifier guidance.
+Our approach involves training and employing a series of differentiable classifiers, trained on synthetic samples generated from a sequence of classifier-guided diffusion models and labeled by the oracle.
+The resulting sequence of multiply classifier-guided diffusion models effectively reduce the rejection rate while empirically maintaining a competitive probability mass assigned to validation samples.
+We demonstrate that comparable performance can be achieved with a reduced computational overhead by distilling the sequence of classifiers.